jpthiele/dealii-Wiki/Electromagnetic-problem-(Maxwell's-equations).md

 In 2004 Rieben, Rodrigue, and White "Application of Novel High Order Time Domain Vector Finite Element Method to Photonic Band-Cap Waveguides" demonstrated a single-layered PML using a high-order approximation.

-In 2005 Rieben, Rodrigue, and White published a paper titled "A high order mixed vector finite element method for solving the time dependent Maxwell equations on unstructured grids" ([preprint is available](https://e-reports-ext.llnl.gov/pdf/305732.pdf)), where they proposed to use any order elements (results for numerical simulations with up to 6-th order are provided) and time-stepping up to 4-th order and curvlinear mapping turning VFDTD method to the real state of art!
+In 2005 Rieben, Rodrigue, and White published a paper titled "A high order mixed vector finite element method for solving the time dependent Maxwell equations on unstructured grids" ([preprint is available](https://e-reports-ext.llnl.gov/pdf/305732.pdf)), where they proposed to use any order elements (results for numerical simulations with up to 6-th order are provided), time-stepping up to 4-th order (using symplectic integration), and curvilinear mapping turning VFDTD method to the real state of art!

-In 2007 Fisher, White, and  Rodrigue published "An efficient vector finite element method for nonlinear electromagnetic modeling", which is an extension of VFETM to a nonlinear case includig many improvments to reduce CPU and memory usage.
+In 2007 Fisher, White, and  Rodrigue published "An efficient vector finite element method for nonlinear electromagnetic modeling", which is an extension of VFETM to a nonlinear case including many improvements to reduce CPU and memory usage.

 In 2008 Donderici and Teixeira published "Conformal Perfectly Matched Layer for the Mixed Finite Element Time-Domain Method".
 Using second-order time discretization with VFDTD method they showed -68dB performance for a 24 layers of CPML.
-Note that CMPL is usually very good for arbitrary media simulation (dispersion, nonlinearity, etc) and deals well with near fields (which original Berenger PML does not).
+Note that CMPL is usually very good for arbitrary media simulation (dispersion, nonlinearity, etc) and deals well with near-fields (which original Berenger PML does not).
 I hope it can be converted to a high order formulation...